Play Retail Sales Games With Employees To Put Money in the Cash Register

 - It puts more money in the cash register!

-This game has never failed to please our employees or put more money in the register.
+This retail sales game has never failed to please our employees or put more money in the register.
 And it’s so easy you can do it today!

 “Digging For Dollars”

 Love it!
 Your whole staff is motivated to continue the specific behaviors you’re looking for all day long, with every sale and everybody wins something.
-Perfect fro training retail employees!
+Perfect for training retail employees!

 Sales Poker is a slightly more complicated game, but it sure is fun!
 And it gets great results.